 If you have any questions, email Jephenie Ramos at firstname.lastname@example.org.

-Attendees will have the opportunity to join in the following topics, facilitated by AESC partners: The Cluen Corporation, Invenias, Mintz Group
+Attendees will have the opportunity to join AESC Partners The Cluen Corporation, Invenias, Mintz Group to discuss:

 José Ruiz, CEO & Managing Partner, Alder Koten